k8snetworkplumbingwg/multus-cni/README.md

 which will serve as the primary interface, providing the pod's IP address and DNS information back to Kubernetes.
 No other interfaces will be visible to Kubernetes.

-For more details, please refer to the [Kubernetes Network SIG Multiple Network Proposal(https://docs.google.com/document/d/1TW3P4c8auWwYy-w_5afIPDcGNLK3LZf0m14943eVfVg/edit)
+For more details, please refer to the [Kubernetes Network SIG Multiple Network Proposal](https://docs.google.com/document/d/1TW3P4c8auWwYy-w_5afIPDcGNLK3LZf0m14943eVfVg/edit)

 <p align="center">
    <img src="doc/images/multus_crd_usage_diagram.JPG" width="1008" />
 </p>

-### Usage with Kubernetes CRD based Network Objects
+### Simple example of Multus with Kubernetes CRD based Network Objects

-#### Create CRD based Network objects in Kubernetes
+#### Create CRD based Network objects

 1. Create a CRD resource “crdnetwork.yaml” for the network object as shown below